 [root@mgmt-cass-b ~]# cqlsh Connected to vCloud Director Metric Cluster at 192.168.109.37:9042. [cqlsh 5.0.1 | Cassandra 3.11.3 | CQL spec 3.4.4 | Native protocol v4] Use HELP for help. cqlsh> |

 And that’s it for this post.
-In next post of this series we will deploy RabbitMQ Cluster.
+In the next post of this series, we will deploy a RabbitMQ Cluster.